Pant-Tri-aueb/Stracheship/README.md

 Following the path from folder "src" to the actual source code folder named "simplesoftware" (a lot of empty folders are created between these two, due to a mistake at the creation of the maven project), the user will encounter all the .java files and also all the resources (images .jpg or.png and sounds
-.wav) ordered alphabetical.
+.wav) ordered alphabetically.

-This repository has a total of 412 commits, from 8 different users and was designed specifically for this project.
+This repository has a total of 413 commits, from 8 different users and was designed specifically for this project.

 - Author : SimpleSoftware